-By getting control of your drinking before the holidays, drinking in moderation and avoiding drinking and driving throughout the holiday season and year around you can help protect your friends and family.
+By getting control of your drinking before the holidays, drinking in moderation, and avoiding drinking and driving throughout the holiday season and year-round you can help protect your friends and family.

 Despite possible stress, the holidays are an amazing time.
 We get a chance to reminisce, reconnect with family and friends, and enjoy a few wonderful days off work and away from the everyday grind.
 With the right mindset, only drinking in moderation, and avoiding drunk driving, you can do the holidays right.

-At Draeger Interlock, it’s our priority is to help customers regain their independence by getting them back on the road safely, quickly, painlessly, and affordably.
-If you are required to obtain an ignition interlock device, you can trust in Draeger Interlock.
+At Draeger US Interlock (DUI), it’s our priority is to help customers regain their independence by getting them back on the road safely, quickly, painlessly, and affordably.
+If you are required to obtain an ignition interlock device, you can trust in Draeger US Interlock.
 We will eliminate the fear of the unknown and make this process easy.
 Contact us today to get started.

 *Links to any third-party websites herein are provided for your reference and convenience only.
 Draeger US Interlock did not create nor develop and does not own any such third-party websites.
 Draeger US Interlock does not endorse nor support the content of, nor any opinions stated in any such third-party website links.
 Draeger US Interlock is not responsible for the content of any third-party website or its accuracy or reliability.
 Nothing contained in this article or in any such third-party website shall be considered legal advice or be deemed to constitute legal advice.
 For any legal advice concerning a DUI arrest, charge, conviction, or consequences thereof, you should contact an attorney of your choice.